atishayk/atishayk/README.md

 # Hi, I'm Ati 👋

 I'm a Master's student in Artificial Intelligence at the University of Pennsylvania and a Computer Science graduate from the University of Michigan.
-I'm passionate about building systems that bridge AI and real-world applications—from internal tools and automation pipelines to full-stack AI-powered apps.
+I'm passionate about building systems that bridge AI and real-world applications, from internal tools and automation pipelines to full-stack AI-powered apps.

 ---